tugberk963/DMS/README.md

 DMS aims to revolutionize healthcare services by bringing together healthcare service providers (hospitals, health clinics, etc.) and patients on a unified platform. </br> </br> <strong> <i> For final project, some of main functionalities of DMS built on Rust as back-end canisters. </i> </strong>
 ## Project Vision
 ### Single Interface for Patients and Healthcare Providers:
 DMS provides a unified platform where both patients and healthcare providers can access and manage all medical service operations.
-Patients can schedule appointments, search for doctors, and view medical records, while healthcare providers can handle tasks such as doctor assignment, appointment tracking, and updating medical records, all through a single interface standing on Internet Computer.
+Patients can schedule appointments, search for doctors, and view medical records, while healthcare providers can handle tasks such as doctor assignment, appointment tracking, and updating medical records, all through a single interface standing on <b> Internet Computer </b>.
 ### Medical Record Security:
 Patients' medical records are securely stored on the Internet Computer platform.
 Data is protected with end-to-end encryption and robust security protocols, ensuring that access is restricted to authorized users only.
 ### Utilization of Data for Predictive Healthcare Services: